putyourlightson/craft-blitz-recommendations/README.md

 <p align="center"><img width="130" src="https://raw.githubusercontent.com/putyourlightson/craft-blitz-recommendations/develop/src/icon.svg"></p>

-# Blitz Recommendations Plugin
+# Blitz Recommendations Plugin for Craft CMS

 Adds a utility that provides templating performance hints for [Craft CMS](https://craftcms.com/).

-While this plugin works seamlessly with the [Blitz plugin](https://putyourlightson.com/plugins/blitz), there is no dependency between them.
-In other words, this plugin can be installed and used for free with _or_ without Blitz.
+While this plugin works seamlessly with the [Blitz](https://putyourlightson.com/plugins/blitz) plugin, there is no dependency on it.
+In other words, this plugin can be installed and used independently and for free _without_ Blitz.

 ![Utility](https://putyourlightson.com/assets/images/plugins/blitz-recommendations-2.0.png)